The Squad wants to cancel your rent.

 Minnesota Democrat Rep. Ilhan Omar announced legislation Friday that would fully forgive rent and mortgage payments to ensure people aren’t evicted during the coronavirus crisis, and that vacant properties aren’t left to be scooped up by investors specializing in flipping homes after a crisis.

 The "Rent and Mortgage Cancellation Act," co-sponsored by Reps.
-Alexandria Ocasio-Cortez, Pramila Jayapal, Ayanna Pressley, Rashida Tlaib, and others, also calls for the cancelation of any fines that build up during periods of unpaid rent, or other measures that might impact a tenant’s credit score and keep them from renting or owning a property in the future.
+Alexandria Ocasio-Cortez, Pramila Jayapal, Ayanna Pressley, Rashida Tlaib, and others, also calls for the cancellation of any fines that build up during periods of unpaid rent, or other measures that might impact a tenant’s credit score and keep them from renting or owning a property in the future.

 “Mass displacement, home foreclosures, and the shutting of businesses are imminent unless aggressive measures are taken immediately,” Omar said Friday, adding that she hopes the rent cancellation proposal will make its way into Congress’ next coronavirus relief package.